KelvinLaw-jpg/Practical_Windows_Forensics/Case001_AtomicRedTeam.md

 ```
 ## NTFS - File System Analysis

-We will parse the file with the following command `MFTECmd.exe -f <the mft we want to parse> --csv <Full path that we wanna store the CSV> --csvf <name of csv eg: MFT.csv>`
+Examiner note: We will parse the file with the following command `MFTECmd.exe -f <the mft we want to parse> --csv <Full path that we wanna store the CSV> --csvf <name of csv eg: MFT.csv>`. looking at the parsed csv in timeline explorer, we see the following files related to the AtomicRedTeam.

 **Which files are related to AtomicRedTeam?**
 - Invoke-AtomicRedTeam.psd1